xevolesi/contrastive_learning_pytorch/README.md

         pip install -r requirements.txt

-   If you want to develop this repo further the install dev-dependencies by
+   If you want to develop this repo further then install dev-dependencies by
    running:

         pip install -r requirements.dev.txt